The Remote Analog to Digital Conversion DAQ System for the TRISTAN Detector Upgrade: Sterile Neutrino Search with the TRISTAN Detector Upgrade

 \section{Sterile Neutrino Search with the TRISTAN Detector Upgrade}

-A natural extension to the Standard Model is the addition of right-handed counterparts to the observed left-handed neutrinos.
-These neutrinos would be neutral under the weak interaction and therefore have Majorana masses that are independent of the electroweak symmetry breaking scale \cite{Abazajian:2012ys}.
-They are commonly called sterile neutrinos, as they would only interact gravitationally and through their mixing to the active neutrinos.
-Light sterile neutrinos, with $\SI{}{\electronvolt}$ scale masses, have been proposed as partial solutions to existing experimental neutrino anomalies \cite{Acero_2024}.
-At the $\SI{}{\kilo\electronvolt}$ mass scale, sterile neutrinos are proposed as a viable candidate for part of the dark matter \cite{Adhikari_2017,Boyarsky_2019}.
+A natural extension to the Standard Model is the addition of right-handed sterile counterparts to the observed left-handed neutrinos \cite{Abazajian:2012ys}.
+Light sterile neutrinos, with $\SI{}{\electronvolt}$ scale masses, have been proposed as partial solutions to existing experimental neutrino anomalies, while heavier $\SI{}{\kilo\electronvolt}$ mass sterile neutrinos serve as a viable candidate for part of the dark matter \cite{Adhikari_2017,Boyarsky_2019,Acero_2024}.
+A precision measurement of the $\upbeta$-decay spectrum can be used to constrain the mixing of active to sterile neutrinos through their distinctive kink-like signature.

-Determination of neutrino properties through precision measurements of $\upbeta$-decays is possible due to the impact of the neutrino mass eigenstates in decay kinematics.
-The differential decay rate, $d\Gamma/dE$, is sensitive to the effective neutrino mass, $m_{\nu}$, when the individual mass eigenstates have small mass differences.
-Shape distortions at the endpoint of the tritium $\upbeta$-decay spectrum are measured by the Karlsruhe Tritium Neutrino (KATRIN) experiment to place leading limits on the effective active neutrino mass \cite{KATRIN:2021uub,KATRIN_2025}.

-The existence of a sterile neutrino introduces an additional mixing branch to the produced electron anti-neutrino, which modifies the differential decay rate to $d\Gamma/dE = \cos^2(\theta) d\Gamma(m_{\nu})/dE + \sin^2(\theta)d\Gamma(m_4)/dE$.
-The additional sterile branch is parameterized by the sterile neutrino mass, $m_4$, and mixing angle between the sterile and active states, $\sin^2(\theta)$.
-The superposition of these two distinct decay branches would produce a kink-like distortion in the decay spectrum.

-Searches for a kink-like distortion in the KATRIN neutrino mass data have led to competitive limits on eV scale sterile neutrinos \cite{KATRIN_Sterile_2022}.
-During the commissioning phase of the KATRIN experiment, the tritium spectrum was measured over a wider energy range, the analysis of this data gives limits of $\sin^2\theta < 5\cdot 10^{-4}$ ($95\%$ C.L.) for a sterile neutrino with $m_4 = \SI{1}{\kilo\electronvolt}$ \cite{Aker2023_keV}.
-Constraining sterile neutrino mixing at higher masses and lower mixing requires a wider energy measurement range and better statistical scaling with measurement time.
-The upcoming TRISTAN detector upgrade to the KATRIN experiment is designed to perform a high precision differential measurement of the full tritium spectrum, with a goal of improving the statistical sensitivity to $\SI{}{\kilo\electronvolt}$ sterile neutrinos to mixing of $\sin^2 < 10^{-6}$ ($95\%$ C.L.) \cite{Mertens_2019}.
+The KATRIN experiment measures the endpoint region of the tritium $\upbeta$-decay spectrum to place leading limits on the effective active neutrino mass \cite{KATRIN:2021uub,KATRIN_2025}.
+A search for shape distortions in the measured spectrum have been used to constrain eV scale sterile neutrinos, while additional measurements were used to expand the search up to $\approx \SI{1}{\kilo\electronvolt}$ \cite{Acharya2025,Aker2023_keV}.
+Constraining higher mass sterile neutrinos to lower mixing requires measuring a wider energy range of the spectrum and better statistical scaling with measurement time.
+The TRISTAN detector upgrade to the KATRIN experiment is designed to perform a high precision differential measurement of the full tritium spectrum, with a goal of improving the statistical sensitivity to $\SI{}{\kilo\electronvolt}$ mass sterile neutrinos to a mixing of $\sin^2 (\theta) < 10^{-6}$ ($95\%$ C.L.) \cite{Mertens_2019}.